Jingyuanisxzs/Flow_Cluster_Tool/README.md

 ## Current Fatals:
     1. Sometime, when you zoom out very quickly, the webpage may lose all the lines.
 You can run the next iteration to fix it.

+## Some Tips:
+    1. All the lines is clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
+Clicking on the arrow won't have any effect.
+    2. If you choose to see single flow in 'lines', the right-side table is clickable to highlight the chosen single flow.
+    3. If you choose to see single flow in 'dots', you can see a lot of circles in different size; however, the dots are not clickable and can't be selected through the right-side table.
+    4. The slider can let the app run kmeans automatically, but 20 iterations may be good enough.
+Don't leave it running forever(though it will stop after 200 iterations), it may occupy your cpu resource.
+    5. Right now, the Kmeans process runs parallelly using four threads.
+If you have an awesome computer, such as 14 cores..., you may get a better performance by increasing the threads number, though the benchmark is unknown.